Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \chi \coloneqq\nabla\cdot\mathbf{w} \end{align} \]

-as velocity potential, further one defines
+as the velocity potential; one further defines

 \[ \begin{align} \mathbf{A} \coloneqq -\nabla\times\mathbf{w} \end{align} \]

-as vector potential, then applies
+as the vector potential; then one has

 \[ \begin{align} \mathbf{v} = \nabla\chi + \nabla\times\mathbf{A}. \end{align} \]

-So you have a unique decomposition
+One thus has a unique decomposition

 \[ \begin{align} \mathbf{v} = \mathbf{v}_\text{nonrot} + \mathbf{v}_\text{nondiv}, & {} & \nabla\times\mathbf{v}_\text{nonrot} = \mathbf{0}, & {} & \nabla\cdot\mathbf{v}_\text{nondiv} = 0 \end{align} \]